-We meet our guides and fellow travelers at our host hotel near the Seattle-Tacoma Airport at 7am.
+We meet our guides and fellow travelers at our host hotel near the Seattle-Tacoma Airport early this morning.
 After a brief orientation we load up for the two-and-a-half-hour drive to Eagle Peak Trailhead at Longmire—the gateway to Mount Rainier.
 This moderately steep, seven-mile out-and-back trail offers a quintessential Mount Rainier National Park hiking experience.
 Starting under a verdant canopy of old-growth forest, we then pop out into high alpine meadows that offer out-of-this-world views of Mount Rainier and Tahoma.
 On a clear day, the expansive views of Mount St. Helens, Mount Hood and Mount Adams take one’s breath away.
 Back at the trailhead, it’s just a short drive to our national park campground, where we work together to set up a cozy group site.
 All meals included.

 Hiking: 7.2 miles, Elevation gain/loss: +2,910’ / -2,910’; Van transfer 2–3 hours

 Today we explore the Paradise region of the park.
 After a delicious camp breakfast we take a short 30-minute drive to the Paradise Visitor Center.
 We explore the area on a series of trails thoughtfully stitched together by our guides.
 Our route showcases some of the park’s most celebrated views, including Glacier Vista and Panorama Point.
 Along the way, our skilled guides share the natural and human history of this favorite national park.
 We eventually meander down to iconic Reflection Lake.
 From here you can choose to ride back to camp in the van or hike with our guides an additional 3.5 miles along the famed Wonderland Trail, which takes us straight back to camp.
 All meals included.

 Hiking: 6–10 miles, Elevation gain/loss: +1,600’ / -2,000'